sightmachine/SimpleCV/doc/index.rst

     easy_install simplecv

-If you need more help, look at the [installation docs](http://simplecv.sf.net/installation.html)
+If you need more help, look at the `installation docs`<installation.html>

 Required Libraries